 The Arkansas State Bank Department first became accredited on August 8, 1988 and received its sixth certificate of re-accreditation on April 2, 2019, certifying that the department maintains the highest standards and practices in state banking supervision.
-Annual self-examination reviews are submitted to the CSBS Performance Standards Committee (PSC).
-The PSC assembles a Review Team of veteran state and federal regulators to perform on-site reviews during the accreditation or re-accreditation process.
-The recommendations of the Review Team are then presented to an Audit Team assembled by the PSC Staff Director.
-PSC members then analyze the Review Team report and Audit Team findings to make a final accreditation decision.
 Re-accreditation reviews are conducted every 5 years from the initial accreditation.
+The department is fully accredited through December 31, 2024.

 Forty-six state banking departments have received this honor.
 These departments supervise more than 95% of all assets in the state banking system.